Color printers make it possible for home printer owners to print various images and text documents with vivid colors on them.

 The expiration date can be found on the ink cartridge, so you should remove them one by one.

-The expiration date of ink cartridges are usually two years from the date they were manufactured.
+The expiration date of ink cartridges is usually two years from the date they were manufactured.

 If one of them is already expired, then you must replace it with a new ink cartridge.